tony-507/bookshelf-app-FE/README.md

 ```
 npm run dev
 ```
-to start both client and server side.
+to start both client and server side if you also have server side installed.

 ## Features
 My app has the following features: